-Students must take SLHS 713 Seminar in Therapy for Organic Communicative Disorders concurrently with both first year SLHS 880 Advanced Communication Therapy clinical experiences.
+Students must take SLHS 713 Seminar in Therapy for Organic Communicative Disabilities concurrently with both first year SLHS 880 Advanced Communication Therapy clinical experiences.
+One of the clinical experiences will include a child experience and the other will include an adult experience.
+SLHS 713 represents staffing (SLHS 713) with the clinical educator, and occurs either immediately prior to or following the treatment session.

-All students are required to take one clinic every semester until they are approved for a SLHS 882 experience (or SLHS 881), unless otherwise advised by their faculty advisor and approved by the clinic director.
+All students are required to take one clinic every semester until they are approved for a SLHS 882 experience (or SLHS 881) for 6 units, unless otherwise advised by their faculty advisor and approved by the clinic director.
 Clinics will be arranged by time rather than by category.
-One of the clinical experiences will include a child experience and the other will include an adult experience.
-SLHS 713 (staffing) is taken with each SLHS 880 clinical experience.
+One unit of SLHS 712: Internship Workshop is taken concurrently with SLHS 882.